gitJhim/sasehack/README.md

 - Reduce waste
 - Build a more sustainable future—one recycled item at a time

 Join the movement today.
-Download Eco Vision, track your recycling, and make a difference.
+Track your recycling, and make a difference.
 Together, we recycle.
 Together, we build a better future.